Nick Pratto Player Props: Royals vs. Guardians

 Nick Pratto At The Plate

-- In 25.9% of his games this year, Pratto has notched at least one RBI.
-In six of those games (11.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 29.5% of his games this season, Pratto has had at least one RBI.
+He's picked up more than one in 11.5% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.